MCStreetguy/ForgeJavaDocs/GUIDE.md

 }
 ```

+Please note that in newer versions of Forge (namely 49.0.0 and above) you may find a very short `build.gradle` file alongside several
+other `.gradle` files.
+In that case you want to append the snippet to the `build_forge.gradle` file instead of the main to prevent errors.

 You must adapt this snippet slightly:

 1. Make sure all required projects are included in the `exportedProjects` list.